Lazarus2179/Milestone-Project-1/README.md

 ## Installation
-Special needs Car Seats is a website that can be accessed directly through any modern web browser.
+Special needs car seats is a website that can be accessed directly through any modern web browser.
 No installation is required.